p410n3/p410n3-blog/README.md

 # p410n3-blog
 Backup of my blog articles.
-Just so I don't lose them.

-Live version (if present) will always be at https://palone.top
+I took the blog down because there is a obligation under German law as well as under the GDPR to provide personal details in a so called "Impressum" on my website.
+This would have forced me to make my full address public, which I was not fully comfortable with.